 There may be partial deafness and significant visual disability.

-Some of these features can be measured and ranked by criteria such as the 4-Digit diagnostic code; however, there are several different systems with differing criteria.
+Some of these features for FASD can be measured and ranked by criteria such as the 4-Digit diagnostic code; however, there are several different systems with differing criteria.
 Moreover, some of these guidelines cover FAS, whereas others address the full FASD continuum.
+Health professionals in the UK currently agree that the Canadian guidelines offer the best diagnostic tool and these are summarised in published BMA guidance.

 Other conditions within the fetal alcohol spectrum disorder definition